csoeller/pyme-install-docs/Installing-a-compiler-on-windows.md

 # Installing a suitable c/c++ compiler on windows

 To build the PYME code from source one needs a suitable C/C++ compiler.

+**Note**: Selecting the compiler for windows is a moving target.
+MS keeps changing its products and product availabilities over time (we are after "free" installs).
+We try to stay current but cannot guarantee things haven't changed a little by the time you read this.
+There are other options, like MinGW compilers etc but the MS compilers seem to achieve the highest compatibility for our purpose in practice.

 On windows 10, until recently the [Microsoft Build Tools for Visual Studio 2019](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2019), see below, were the default compiler of choice.

-Since about December 2021, the link above instead leads to the general [Visual Studio Downloads page](https://visualstudio.microsoft.com/downloads/).
+Since about December 2021, the link above instead leads to the general [Visual Studio Downloads page](https://visualstudio.microsoft.com/downloads/) which does not offer the VS 2019 tools anymore.
 At the time of writing, this looks as below:

 ![Visual Studio Downloads](images/Visual-studio-2022-downloads.png)